glitterkitty/EpEverSolarMonitor/README.md

 ## Hardware

-I'm using a NodeMCU clone (Board: Lolin Wemos D1 R2 & mini) and a widespread MAX485 breakout module to connect to the RJ45 port of the solar charge controller.
+I'm using a NodeMCU clone (Arduino IDE Board: Lolin Wemos D1 R2 & mini) and a widespread MAX485 breakout module to connect to the RJ45 port of the solar charge controller.

 Both modules are powered using the (in my case) 7.5 Volt supply-voltage that is available at the RJ45 port.
 If you're using another esp module